 One area which is highly suitable for foreign investment is Bolivia’s expanding financial technology (fintech) market.
 Financial analyst Jorge Velasco believes the emergence of new companies or startups specializing in financial technology is a very interesting investment opportunity.
 As Bolivia’s financial laws change, fintech is certainly a market which will grow exponentially.

 Bolivia is primed for foreign investment and business ventures, sporting robust financial regulations and a healthy, growing economy to boot.
 With greater stability in commercial and financial policy and a pro-business government, now’s the right time to build your Bolivia-based business.

 At Biz Latin Hub, we help expanding companies do exactly that.
 Bolivian bureaucratic regulations for foreign entrepreneurs and investors can be complex.
 Our legal and expatriate professionals demystify the company formation process and guide you through compliance procedures to ensure your company starts off on the right foot in your new market.

 Talk to us today about our suite of market entry and back-office services, and how we can help you get started in Latin America.
-Contact us at [email protected] for more information.
+Contact us now for more information.

 The information provided here within should not be construed as formal guidance or advice.
 Please consult a professional for your specific situation.
 Information provided is for informative purposes only and may not capture all pertinent laws, standards, and best practices.
 The regulatory landscape is continually evolving; information mentioned may be outdated and/or could undergo changes.
 The interpretations presented are not official.
 Some sections are based on the interpretations or views of relevant authorities, but we cannot ensure that these perspectives will be supported in all professional settings.